dotink/sage/external/docs/classes/Dotink/Sage/TokenParser/TokenAuthor.md

 #### <span style="color:#3e6a6e;">validate()</span>

-Validates that the value looks like a proper param
+Validates that the value for the token looks OK

 ###### Parameters